matthewabbott/mbabbott-webpage/readme.md

 - TODOs
   - Make this work on mobile
   - Scoring needs to count tricks even if you miss your bid
-  - I ran into a crash somewhere but haven't been able to track it down again
-  - The dealer pin isn't properly passed around.
-I've tracked this to the bidding logic but not sure what about it is wrong.
+  - The dealer pin isn't properly passed around
-  - Make this less of a monolith (it's become quite cumbersome)
   - Add a rules popup to the left sidebar
   - Add the option to vary the number of rounds
+  - Add ability to view previous tricks
+  - Add ability to rearrange cards in hand and sort hand
 - Been thinking about training AI agents to play the game, but that's a future ambition for now.

 ## Technologies Used